 The tools and props that interest children in this age group most are based on themes from various experiences at home, school, and through the media (television, videos, computer games, movies, and books).
-These include props like cash registers and play money, medical kits, kitchen/cooking sets, telephones, mobile communication devices, toy guns, holsters, helmets, low-power water guns that have a moderate degree of realistic detail, and small bow and arrow sets whose arrows are tipped with suction-cups.
+These include props like cash registers and play money, medical kits, kitchen/cooking sets, cameras, telephones, mobile communication devices, toy guns, holsters, helmets, low-power water guns that have a moderate degree of realistic detail, and small bow and arrow sets whose arrows are tipped with suction-cups.
 Sets of tools and props typically have no more than 10 pieces.

 Tools and props designed for more complex cause and effect appear to promote more complex and longer periods of pretend play.
-For example, 4- and 5-year-olds seek realistic detail and prefer telephones and mobile communication devices with different buttons that produce various realistic functions.
+For example, 4- and 5-year olds seek realistic detail and prefer telephones and mobile communication devices with different buttons that produce various realistic functions.
 For example, the phone may beep and have a dial tone, voice response, or text messaging.
 Children in this age group do not prefer fantasy functions, like songs that play, as much as they did when they were younger.
+Cameras with a viewfinder function (such as a kaleidoscope lens) can also be used at this age because children know to hold it to their eye, peek through a viewfinder hole, and push down a pretend button.
+Looking through a viewfinder and pointing out objects is appealing.
+At younger ages, children lack the cognitive skills to understand which side of the camera is the proper side to look through.

 Young school-age children produce fewer pretend episodes than pre-school children as they delve into more structured games.
 Their pretend play becomes more dramatic with longer, more complex structured scenes and plays.
 They are attracted to highly realistic, detailed tools and props to incorporate into their dramatic play.
-Because they can readily transform symbolic meanings and develop moderate to high problem-solving abilities as they mature through this period, 6- through 8-year-olds employ tools and props to initiate and support role-play characters to enact diverse, often extended stories.
-Children in this age group rely almost totally on the cause and effect that a given tool or prop produces, so the appeal of such toys is primarily based on their high degree of realistic detail and function, although the toys themselves are the same as those listed for 3-5-year-olds.
+Because they can readily transform symbolic meanings and develop moderate-to-high problem-solving abilities as they mature through this period, 6- through 8-year olds employ tools and props to initiate and support role-play characters to enact diverse, often extended stories.
+Children in this age group rely almost totally on the cause and effect that a given tool or prop produces.
+Thus, the appeal of such toys is primarily based on their high degree of realistic detail and function, although the toys themselves are the same as those listed for 3- to 5-year-olds.

-Their moderate to high degree of dexterity, strength, and gross motor skills allow them to handle lightweight (up to about 12 ounces), realistic, working hammers and similar tools for construction purposes.
+Their moderate-to-high degree of dexterity, strength, and gross motor skills allow them to handle lightweight (up to about 12 ounces), realistic, working hammers and similar tools for construction purposes.
 The tools and props that interest them most are based on themes from various experiences at home, school, and through the media (television, videos, computer games, movies, and books).